Dichloro(1,5-cyclooctadiene)palladium

 Dichloro(1,5-cyclooctadiene)palladium is the organopalladium compound with the formula PdCl2(C8H12) where C8H12 is cycloocta-1,5-diene (cod) or abbreviated PdCl2(cod).
 It is a yellow solid that is soluble in chloroform.
 According to X-ray crystallography, the Pd center is square planar.
+This complex can be synthesized by reaction of tetrachloropalladate in hydrochloric acid with cycloocta-1,5-diene.